tillitis/tkey-ssh-agent/README.md

 ## Running apps

 Plug the USB stick into your computer.
-If the LED in one of the outer corners of the USB stick is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
+If the LED in one of the outer corners of the USB stick is a steady white, then it has been programmed with the standard FPGA bitstream (including the firmware).
 If it is not then please refer to [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md)